BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

-where $I_s^j$ and $I_e^j$, defined in Eq.~\eqref{eq_index}, denote the starting and ending indexes of the $y^{j,\cdot}\mbox{-}\hat{Y}^j_{\cdot}$ pair that need to be calculated at time $j$, respectively. $\operatorname{d}(\cdot,\cdot) >$0 is called an outlier, and its value reflects the relative distance between the outlier and the prediction interval.
+where $I_s^j$ and $I_e^j$, defined in Eq.~\eqref{eq_index}, denote the starting and ending indexes of the $y^{j}_{\cdot}\mbox{-}\hat{Y}^j_{\cdot}$ pair that need to be calculated at time $j$, respectively. $\operatorname{d}(\cdot,\cdot) >$0 is called an outlier, and its value reflects the relative distance between the outlier and the prediction interval.

 Similarly, the prediction errors $L^t\in \mathbb{R}^k$ (Eq.~\eqref{eq_L}) can also reflect the degree of difference between the prediction and truth.
-Thus, we have the proposals for whether the workload at time $t$ is bursty:
+Thus, we have the proposals for whether the workload at time $t$ of each service is bursty:

-where $\lambda_l$ and $\lambda_d$ are preset thresholds for controlling the sensitivity of burst detection. $V^t[i]=1/0$ indicates that the prediction $\hat{\mathcal{Y}}^{t-k+i}$ suggests that the current workload (i.e., time step $t$) is/isn't bursty.
-For clarity, Fig.~\ref{fig_burst_identifie} presents the calculation of $V^t$.
+where $\lambda_{l}$ and $\lambda_{d}$ are preset thresholds for controlling the sensitivity of burst detection: lower thresholds potentially lead to False Positives, where transient spikes or minor deviations are treated as bursts, resulting in over-provisioning; conversely, higher thresholds may cause False Negatives, where actual bursts are missed, risking SLO violations.
+We recommend determining these values via a descending search strategy to maximize resource efficiency while prioritizing SLO assurance.

-As shown in Algorithm~\ref{alg:burst_detection}, our burst detection algorithm first initializes $D^t$,$O^t$,$L^t$, and $V^t$ according to the above equations (Lines 1-2).
-Then different detection policies are formulated based on the burst state $S^t[-1]\in \{1,0\}$ that indicates whether the nearest time step $t-1$ is bursty or not.
-When $S^t[-1]==0$, the current workload is considered as burst if two conditions are satisfied: (i) there are proposal(s) suggested as burst in the nearest $n$ proposals $V^t[-n:]$; (ii) the nearest outlier information $O^t[-1]$ shows that there are outlier(s) (Lines 3-4).
-When $S^t[-1]==1$, the confidence of subsequent predictions is reduced by the influence of the burst.
-In this case, if either of conditions (i) and (ii) is satisfied, it is considered a burst (Lines 5-6).
-If it is still suggested to be non-burst, a further decision on whether it is a burst is made using a majority rule based on the nearest $k$ (>$n$) proposals (Lines 7-10).
+As shown in Algorithm~\ref{alg:burst_detection}, our burst detection algorithm first initializes $D^t_n$,$O^t_n$,$L^t_n$, and $V^t_n$ for each service $n\in[1,N]$ according to the above equations (Lines 1-3).
+Then different detection policies are formulated based on the burst state $S^t_n[-1]\in \{1,0\}$ that indicates whether the nearest time step $t-1$ is bursty or not.
+When $S_n^t[-1]==0$, the current workload is considered as burst if two conditions are satisfied: (i) there are proposal(s) suggested as burst in the nearest $n$ proposals $V^t_n[-p:]$; (ii) the nearest outlier information $O^t[-1]$ shows that there are outlier(s) (Lines 4-5).
+When $S^t_n[-1]==1$, the confidence of subsequent predictions is reduced by the influence of the burst.
+In this case, if either of conditions (i) and (ii) is satisfied, it is considered a burst (Lines 6-7).
+If it is still suggested to be non-burst, a further decision on whether it is a burst is made using a majority rule based on the nearest $k$ ($>p$) proposals (Lines 8-11).